Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Financed or Leased Vehicle Alert

 If your vehicle has an outstanding loan or lease, your lender almost certainly requires you to maintain comprehensive and collision coverage regardless of whether the car is being driven.
-Dropping these coverages without lender approval could put you in breach of your loan agreement.
+Dropping these coverages without lender approval could put you in breach of your loan agreement — and your lender may force-place a far more expensive policy on your behalf.

 Farmers logo